 What to do there: Gaze up at the 41-metre-high (134-foot-high) clock tower and listen for the enormous bell sounding the time every hour and half hour.
 At the base of the tower you can read a declaration of independence, in situ since 2007.
 Soak up the building’s overall splendour and notice the blend of Moorish, Gothic, and European styles.
 Be impressed by the elegant arches, grand porch, and glimmering onion domes atop the curvy colonnades.
 Visit the building at night time too to see it beautifully lit up.

 Why it’s awesome: Open since 1963, the National Museum of Malaysia is the best place to learn more about the nation’s rich history, cultural diversity, heritage, and traditions.
 The large main building combines traditional Malay designs with modern elements, and there are a number of other interesting buildings scattered throughout the site too.
 The main building has four primary galleries dedicated to natural history and ethnology, with exhibits that range from ceramics, weaponry, and clothing, to musical instruments, everyday objects from yesteryear, and crafts.
 The museum also often hosts displays relating to world culture.
-Free tours are available on set days of the week.
+Free tours are available on set days of the week, so plan ahead if you’re only on a 2 or 3-day itinerary in Kuala Lumpur.

 What to do there: Explore the grounds of the National Museum of Malaysia, where you can see old-fashioned transportation methods like old carts, cars, and a steam train.
 Don’t miss the Proton Saga, the country’s first national car.
 Tour the different galleries, seeing the wide range of artefacts as you learn more about Malaysian life and history.
 Keen sportspeople shouldn’t miss looking in the National Sports Gallery.
 Travel back in time at Istana Satu, an ornate wood-built palace that was built in the 1880s and later moved to the museum grounds.
 Pop into the Orang Asli Crafts Museum to discover more about Malaysia’s earliest people and view interesting handicrafts.